holepunchto/pear-inspect/README.md

 # pear-inspect

-Connects a [hyperswarm](https://github.com/holepunchto/hyperswarm) with a [bare-inspector](https://github.com/holepunchto/bare-inspector).
+Connects a [hyperdht](https://github.com/holepunchto/hyperdht) with an [bare-inspector](https://github.com/holepunchto/bare-inspector).

+Is a part of how to debug Pear apps using Chrome Devtools Protocol (CDP).

 ## Installation